krawaller/accapp/presentation/source/chapters/10 - getting started/sections/01 - refresher html css.md

 }
 ```

-See the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) for the full available syntax.
+See the [MDN rating docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) for the full available syntax.

 ~~